sweattep/modern_quotes/README.md

 >congress appropriates military funds with alacrity and generosity.
 It appropriates poverty funds with miserlyness and grudging reluctance.

->For example, the Copyright Office&mdash;which holds records of every copyright ever registered, including all those works which have passed into the public domain&mdash;could help catalogue the public domain and prevent it from being swept up by today’s already-overzealous automated filtering technologies
+>For example, the Copyright Office&mdash;which holds records of every copyright ever registered, including all those works which have passed into the public domain&mdash;could help catalogue the public domain and prevent it from being swept up by today's already overzealous automated filtering technologies

 >Currently, there is lack of economical incentive given that available processes used in recycling batteries to reclaim metals require 6-10 times more energy than extracting/refining those metals from ores.

 >The exclusive and discriminating practices of the companies serving the national market created a protected environment

 >There is some suggestion that the closer the phone is to the body, the higher the readings.
 But for a single test, every measurement at 2 mm from the simulated body was higher than from 5 or 10 mm.
 That does raise questions about the distance that manufacturers choose before a phone makes it to market.